ronaldbosma/mask-query-parameters-in-apim-and-agw/README.md

 - [predown-remove-law.ps1](hooks/predown-remove-law.ps1):
   This PowerShell script is executed before the resources are removed.
-  It permanently deletes the Log Analytics workspace to prevent issues with future deployments.
+  It permanently deletes all Log Analytics workspaces in the resource group to prevent issues with future deployments.
   Sometimes the requests and traces don't show up in Application Insights & Log Analytics when removing and deploying the template multiple times.